 Other flu-like symptoms may be present as well.

-What separates the Wuhan virus from the common cold or other respiratory infections is pneumonia.
+What separates this new virus from the common cold or other respiratory infections is pneumonia.

 We take things very seriously when, in addition to the symptoms mentioned above, shortness of breath or chest pain are present.

-While these symptoms are serious, they don’t necessarily mean the patient has been infected by the Wuhan virus; after all, a variety of illnesses cause similar symptoms.
+While these symptoms are serious, they don’t necessarily mean the patient has been infected by this new virus; after all, a variety of illnesses cause similar symptoms.

 However, those symptoms, combined with recent travel to Wuhan or to other countries with confirmed human cases of this new virus, will be enough to initiate infection control protocols, including isolating the patient and notifying both the CDC and the relevant local board of health.

-How concerned should I be about the Wuhan virus?
+How concerned should I be about the new virus?

 While the outbreak is troubling and any loss of life is difficult, the average person in the United States doesn’t need to be alarmed yet.